openstack-archive/trove-integration/README.md

 ### Reset your environment

-#### Stop all the services running in the screens and refresh the envirnoment:
+#### Stop all the services running in the screens and refresh the environment:

     $ killall -9 screen